 The curriculum is designed to provide broad training and experience in clinical care and research for women with pelvic floor disorders.
 Clinical rotations include inpatient and outpatient urogynecology, urology, and gastroenterology.
 Surgical approaches to pelvic floor disorders include abdominal, vaginal, and laparoscopic procedures.
 The fellows will average 70-75 surgical cases per month.

-The primary site for care is provided at Magee-Womens Hospital of UPMC, a nationally and regionally recognized leader in women’s health.
+The primary site for care is provided at UPMC Magee-Womens Hospital, a nationally and regionally recognized leader in women’s health.
 Magee-Womens maintains 383 licensed beds and is ranked in the top ten nationally for gynecologic care by US News & World Report.
-Fellows also participate in care at UPMC Passavant.
+Fellows also participate in care at UPMC Passavant Hospital.
 Passavant maintains 425 licensed beds and is a world-class tertiary care center with programs in heart care, cancer treatment, orthopedics, and spine surgery.
-UPMC Passavant provides local access to comprehensive women’s health care services through programs linked to Magee-Womens Hospital of UPMC.
+UPMC Passavant provides local access to comprehensive women’s health care services through programs linked to UPMC Magee-Womens Hospital.

 The aim of our FPMRS program is to train fellows to become outstanding clinicians, researchers and thought leaders in the field of Female Pelvic Medicine and Urogynecology.
 We strive for a truly integrated training program in the disciplines of urogynecology, urology and colorectal surgery/medicine by exposing fellows to a variety of patients seeking treatment of pelvic floor disorders while involving fellows in patient medical and surgical treatments and follow up care.
 We involve trainees in improving access to the underserved and to promote advocacy for women affected by pelvic floor disorders.
 Fellows are trained in study design, institutional review, subject enrollment and retention, data analysis, manuscript preparation and grant writing in both clinical outcomes and basic science research.